 The way TripAdvisor rank restaurants are based on the:

 • Recency of the reviews.

-Restaurant 1 has 4.5 overall rating, 75 reviews and 5 reviews within the last week.
+Restaurant 1 has a 4.5 overall rating, 75 reviews and 5 reviews within the last week.

-Restaurant 2 has 4.5 overall rating, 200 reviews and 4 reviews within the last week.
+Restaurant 2 has a 4.5 overall rating, 200 reviews and 4 reviews within the last week.

-What should you do to increase your restaurants ranking in TripAdvisor?
+What should you do to increase your restaurants ranking on TripAdvisor?